Overview

 CarTel

 In CarTel, we are building a system for managing data in the face of intermittent and variable connectivity.
 We are focusing, in particular, on automotive applications that involve high-rate sensing of road, traffic, and infrastructure conditions.
-The two key technologies we are developing are CafNet, a carry-and-forward network stack, and a distributed, signal-oriented, priority-driven query processor.
+The two key technologies we are developing are CafNet, a carry-and-forward network stack, and a distributed, signal-oriented, priority-dgriven query processor.

 C-Store